Leipziger Beer | a pinch of salt and a pinch of fortune

 Leipziger Gose was saved thank to the perseverance of the professor Lothar Goldhahn.

-If we can taste a Gose today, it's mainly because of the determination of a professor at Leipzig University, Lothar Goldhahn.
-In 1983, articles about the glorious story of Leipziger Gose and Gosenschenken appeared on the news and passion started bursting in Goldhahn: he tracked down an old employee of Friedrich Wurzler Brauerei and he managed to "rebuild" the recipe.
+In 1983, articles about the glorious story of Leipziger Gose and Gosenschenken appeared on the news and passion started bursting in Goldhahn: he tracked down an old employee of Friedrich Wurzler Brauerei and he managed to “rebuild” the recipe.
 It will be more difficult to convince other breweries of the city to start producing the ancient beer, whose taste has been already forgotten by the public.
 The idea of selling a salted beer appeared bizarre and no producer joined the initiative.
 In 1986, Berliner Schultheiss-Weisse-Brauerei decided to start producing Gose, but the beer was not sufficiently appreciated by the consumers.
 During that short period, Goldhahn could finally have the satisfaction of tasting Bayerischer Bahnhof salted beer produced in Berlin and tapped in the historic pub Ohne Bedenken in Leipzig.

 Though, the activity of Lothar Goldhanh spread curiosity and interest; Andreas Schneider, a Bavarian brewer, has been the first one to believe in the rescue of this peculiar Saxon brewing tradition: in 1999 he opened Bayerischer Bahnhof, a modern Gosenschenke in the old Leipziger railway station.
 The slightly savoury taste of Leipziger Gose was appreciated by many people and three years later Döllnitzer Ritterguts Gose was back to the market.
 This event is crucial: after that we watch a gradual revival of Gose style, that now counts several qualified interpretations all over the world, different from each other thank to the possibility of choosing among several types of salt.
 The recipe was progressively perfected adding lactic bacteria.